hairanliang/contrastive_learning/README.md

 # contrastive_learning
-Contrastive Learning repo, used for self-supervised learning, eventually with the purpose of clustering unlabelled OCT retinal data.
+Contrastive Learning repo, used for self-supervised learning, eventually with the purpose of clustering unlabelled OCT retinal data and brain MRI data.